What Is a Criminal Justice Degree in the US?

 University of South Carolina

-The University of South Carolina’s undergraduate criminal justice program is ranked #35 by Niche, and the graduate criminology program is ranked #23 by U.S. News & World Report.
-UofSC offers a Criminology and Criminal Justice major, minor, and accelerated course of study at the undergraduate level.
+The University of South Carolina’s undergraduate program is ranked #35 by Niche, and the graduate criminology program is ranked #23 by U.S. News & World Report.
+USC offers a Criminology and Criminal Justice major, minor, and accelerated course of study at the undergraduate level.

-Here are some examples of courses in the BA program at UofSC:
+Here are some examples of courses in the BA program at USC:

 • Criminal Procedure